• As of Wednesday, April 20, 2016, ODH has confirmed 10 cases of Zika in Ohio. Presently, there are no reported cases of Zika virus in Wayne County.

-• According to the CDC, the United States has more than 35 reported cases of Zika associated with travelers returning from Zika affected countries.
+• According to the CDC, the United States has 388 reported cases of Zika associated with travelers returning from Zika affected countries.

 • With the recent outbreaks, the number of Zika cases among travelers visiting or returning to the United States will likely increase.

-American Samoa, Barbados, Bolivia, Brazil, Cape Verde, Colombia, Costa Rica, Curaçao, The Dominican Republic, Ecuador, El Salvador, French Guiana, Guadeloupe, Guatemala, Guyana, Haiti, Honduras, Jamaica, Martinique, Mexico, Nicaragua, Panama, Paraguay, Puerto Rico, Saint Martin; Samoa, Suriname, Tonga, U.S. Virgin Islands, and Venezuela.
+American Samoa, Aruba, Barbados, Belize, Bolivia, Bonaire, Brazil, Cape Verde, Colombia, Costa Rica, Cuba, Curaçao, Dominica, The Dominican Republic, Ecuador, El Salvador, Fiji, French Guiana, Guadeloupe, Guatemala, Guyana, Haiti, Honduras, Jamaica, Kisrae, Marshall Islands, Martinique, Mexico, New Caledonia, Nicaragua, Panama, Paraguay, Puerto Rico, Saint Lucia, Saint Maarten, Saint Martin, Saint Vincent and the Grenadines, Samoa, Suriname, Tonga, Trinidad and Tobago, Tonga, U.S. Virgin Islands, and Venezuela.

 Travel nurses are providing education to clients traveling abroad through travel consultations.
 Services include notification of travel advisories, travel vaccine recommendations (if applicable), and preventative measures.